Kate Clanchy: Writing

-Controversy
+Some Kids I Taught and What They Taught Me

-In 2021, Clanchy posted on Twitter encouraging followers to report a Goodreads review of Some Kids I Taught and What They Taught Me, stating that they had "made up a racist quote and said it was in my book".
-In a response published in The Guardian, Monisha Rajesh argued that although the exact quotes in question were not present, similar offensive stereotypes were present throughout the book.
+Clanchy's 2019 memoir of her teaching experience, Some Kids I Taught and What They Taught Me won the Orwell Prize for Political Writing in 2020, but also incurred criticism for "racist and ableist stereotyping" in some of its descriptions of schoolchildren.
+In 2021, Clanchy posted on Twitter encouraging followers to report a Goodreads review of Some Kids I Taught and What They Taught Me, wrongly stating that they had "made up a racist quote and said it was in my book," and then saying that the quotes had been "taken out of context".
+Clanchy later apologised for "overreacting" to criticism and promised to rewrite the book, writing on Twitter: “I know I got many things wrong, and welcome the chance to write better, more lovingly."

-Clanchy was criticised by other authors, including Chimene Suleyman, Monisha Rajesh and Sunny Singh, who received large amounts of abuse in the following months.
+Clanchy was criticised by other authors, including Chimene Suleyman, Monisha Rajesh and Sunny Singh, who received large amounts of abuse as a result of the online debate.
 An open letter signed by over 950 people from the publishing industry condemned the targeted harassment of the critics.
 Clanchy's publishers, Picador, an imprint of Macmillan Publishing, issued three statements of apology in August 2021 and stated that the book would be rewritten.
-Further statements of apology were made following an interview, with Philip Gwyn Jones, publisher of Picador, in the Daily Telegraph in December 2021.
+Further statements of apology were made following an interview with Philip Gwyn Jones, publisher of Picador, in the Daily Telegraph in December 2021.

-Clanchy was defended in articles by Sonia Sodha, who stated that "the strand of anti-racist thinking that is obsessed with the blame and shame all white people should bear for structural discrimination is (so) corrosive to common cause and understanding", and by Clive Davis, Tomiwa Owolade, Shukria Rezaei, Carmen Callil Amanda Craig, and Philip Pullman.
-A group of her former students wrote that they had experienced no safeguarding issues and were "disempowered and distressed" by the critics' allegations.
+Clanchy was defended in articles by Sonia Sodha, who stated that "the strand of anti-racist thinking that is obsessed with the blame and shame all white people should bear for structural discrimination is (so) corrosive to common cause and understanding", and by Clive Davis, Tomiwa Owolade, Shukria Rezaei, Carmen Callil, Amanda Craig, and Philip Pullman.
+A group of her former students wrote that they were "disempowered and distressed" by the critics' allegations.

 In December 2021, Clanchy published an article in Prospect magazine on the personal impact of public cancellation.
-Consequently, her publisher Picador announced they would no longer publish her books.
+Her publisher Picador announced they had parted company by mutual consent.
 In an interview for UnHerd, Clanchy said that the apology put out by Pan Macmillan had been made "over her head" and without consulting her.
-She subsequently wrote an article on sensitivity readers, which continued to be discussed in the following years, especially in the context of the Roald Dahl revision controversy.
+She subsequently wrote an article on sensitivity readers, which provoked discussion, especially in the context of the Roald Dahl revision controversy.
 Clanchy is now published by Swift Press.

-In November 2025 Pan Macmillan CEO Joanna Prior apologised to Clanchy and others involved in the controversy, calling it "a regrettable series of events in Pan Macmillan's past" in the context of BBC Radio 4 broadcasting a six part series on the events entitled Anatomy of a Cancellation.
+In November 2025, Pan Macmillan CEO Joanna Prior apologised to Clanchy and others involved in the controversy, calling it "a regrettable series of events in Pan Macmillan's past".
+In November 2025 BBC Radio 4 launched a six-part podcast series on the events entitled Anatomy of a Cancellation.